-A copy of the signed formal complaint or a summary of the complaint, will be provided to the respondent.
+A copy of the signed formal complaint or a summary of the complaint, will be provided to the respondent .
+The respondent at any time during the investigation may respond to the allegations.

-A unionized employee respondent who elects not to accept representation from his/her union shall do so in writing,
+When Aa unionized employee respondent who elects has elected not to accept representation from his/her union shall do so (in writing.). the union will be informed by the investigator.